trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

 Then, type in `sudo service httpd start` This should result in an `OK`.
 Then we can see the page using the Public DNS (IPv4) address.
 Now your server is online and ready to display pages.

-Next up, we will uploa
+Next up, we will use FTP to upload files to your server.

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>
 [^awsConsole]: <https://console.aws.amazon.com>